sridevibonthu/YoloV3/README.md

       --img002.txt
       --...
     custom.data #data file
-    custom.names #your class names
+    custom.names #class name
-    custom.txt #list of name of the images you want your network to be trained on.
-Currently we are using same file for test/train
+    customtrain.txt #list of name of the images to train our network. customtest.txt #list of names of the images for validation
 ```
 2. For one class example our custom.data is [here](https://github.com/sridevibonthu/YoloV3/blob/master/data/customdata/custom.data).
 We used 500 images for training and 100 images for testng.
 2. downloaded the weights (yolov3-spp-ultralytics.pt) from the original ![source](https://drive.google.com/open?id=1LezFG5g3BCW6iYaV89B2i64cqEUZD7e0) and placed in Google Drive.